mahsank/pi-router/README.md

 - `BASE_DIR` (Default location of `build.sh`)

-  This is the top-level directory for `PiRouter`.
+  This is the top-level directory for `pi-router`.
 It contains `stage` directories, build scripts, and by default both `work` and
 `deploy` directories.
 Changing this variable is not recommended.

 - `SCRIPT_DIR`